helm/charts/stable/vault-operator/README.md

 --authorization-mode=RBAC
 ```

-If the output contains "beta" or both "alpha" and "beta" you can may install rbac by default, if not, you may turn RBAC off as described below.
+If the output contains "beta" or both "alpha" and "beta" you may install RBAC by default, if not, you may turn RBAC off as described below.

 ### RBAC Role/RoleBinding Creation